toomuchdesign/re-reselect/README.md

 ## Todo's

-- Improve TS tests readability
+- Improve tests readability
-- More examples
+- Port to native TS based on reselect v5 approach
+- Find out whether `re-reselect` should be deprecated in favour of `reselect` memoization/cache options

 ## Contributors